-Here’s about how much you can anticipate to be responsible for when you’re getting a ductless mini-split.
+Here’s about how much you can plan to spend when you’re buying a ductless mini-split.

-Average Cost for Mini-Split Installation
+Average Mini-Split Installation Cost

-- Installing a concrete area for the outdoor condenser, $75–$300.
+- Installing a concrete pad for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

-- Rooms you don’t visit very frequently.
+- Areas you don’t use very frequently.

-- Spaces with hot and cold spots.
+- Areas with hot and cold spots.

-- Expensive electric heat from baseboards, wall heaters or radiators.
+- Costly electric heat from baseboards, wall heaters or radiators.

-- Older residences that don’t have ductwork due to radiator or baseboard heat.
+- Older homes that don’t have ductwork due to radiator or baseboard heat.

-Our Professionals Can Handle All Your Mini-Split Installation Needs
+Our Pros Can Take on All Your Mini-Split Installation Needs

 From helping you pick the right model to knowledgeably installing it, our professionals at Farnell Mechanical, Inc. can take care of all your mini-split installation needs.
 Give us a call at 334-524-2458 now to discover how a mini-split system can make your house cozier and to receive your free estimate!